SteelSeries/gamesense-sdk/README.md

 # SteelSeries GameSense™ SDK #
+This repo is only for the Minecraft mod, and heavily edited and released on [curseforge](https://minecraft.curseforge.com/projects/steelseries-gamesense)
+Bugs can be reported [here](https://github.com/JayJay1989/gamesense-sdk/issues/new?template=bug_report.md)

+## Information ##
 GameSense™ is a framework in SteelSeries Engine 3 that allows games to send status updates to Engine, which can then drive illumination (and potentially more) capabilities of SteelSeries devices.
 One simple